In Concerto - Arrangiamenti PFM: Background and overview

-De André and the members of PFM had known each other since 1969, when the band, then known as Quelli ("Those ones") and mainly active as session musicians, had played on his album La buona novella.
+De André and the members of PFM had known each other since 1969, when the band, then known as Quelli ("Those ones"), featuring Teo Teocoli as their lead vocalist and mainly active as session musicians, had played on his album La buona novella.
 According to reminiscences told to De Andre's widow Dori Ghezzi and Florentine actor David Riondino (who opened the 1979 shows as a comedic singer-songwriter) by drummer Franz Di Cioccio and bass player Patrick Djivas, in the 2020 rockumentary Fabrizio De André & PFM: il concerto ritrovato (i.e. The Newly Found Concert, as described in §Fabrizio De André & PFM: il concerto ritrovato), the band and De André met up again after a PFM concert in Tempio Pausania; De André, who had been living in Sardinia, namely in Gallura, since late 1975, was in the audience and, after the show, visited the band members in their dressing rooms and told them that he had been very impressed by the "density" of their music (in Di Cioccio's words) and by the sheer amount of musicianship involved in the band's improvisations.
-Di Cioccio reciprocated the compliment by telling De André that he had been following the latter's output for a long time before they even met, for La buona novella; Di Cioccio claimed to be especially fond of De Andre's older songs, such as "La canzone di Marinella".
+Di Cioccio reciprocated the compliment by telling De André that he had been following the latter's output for a long time before they even met, for La buona novella; Di Cioccio claimed to be especially fond of De André's older songs, such as "La canzone di Marinella".
 He and Djivas talked De André into adding "a lease of new life" to his old songs through "rockier" arrangements.
 The Genoan singer-songwriter, who at the time was also suffering from a lack of motivation and stimuli, enthusiastically accepted the band's proposal, and told them he would perform the arrangements on the road with them, as a tour, which was later immortalized by the two-volume live album.

 All of the tour dates were very successful in terms of ticket sales and of popularity, although some of De Andre's early "purist" fans viewed his move into rock as selling out, or simply as De André "pandering" to a more contemporary music style in order to have a broader appeal.
 However, music critics at the time, comparing the tour to Bob Dylan "going electric" in 1965, lauded the tour itself, and its resulting live albums, for their great originality, and praised De André's audacity in going beyond the commonly accepted "minimal" attitude of 1970s singer-songwriters (according to which the number of instruments which were played alongside the singing, and the quality of the playing itself, had a much lesser importance than the lyrics) and "dressing up" his songs in beautiful musical arrangements, which thus became just as relevant as his lyrics.